CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 Applied Therapeutics

-Applied Therapeutics LogoApplied Therapeutics, a clinical-stage biopharmaceutical company developing a pipeline of novel drug candidates against validated molecular targets in indications of high unmet medical need, and the CMTA announced a collaboration to investigate a potential therapy for a newly discovered type of the disease caused by a deficiency of the SORD gene.
+Applied Therapeutics LogoApplied Therapeutics, a clinical-stage biopharmaceutical company developing a pipeline of novel drug candidates against validated molecular targets in indications of high unmet medical need, and CMTA announced a collaboration to investigate a potential therapy for a newly discovered type of the disease caused by a deficiency of the SORD gene.

-The primary goal of the collaboration is to help identify patients that may be eligible to participate in upcoming clinical trials and provide insight into clinical trial planning through the CMTA’s Patients as Partners in Research initiative.
+The primary goal of the collaboration is to help identify patients that may be eligible to participate in upcoming clinical trials and provide insight into clinical trial planning through CMTA’s Patients as Partners in Research initiative.
 Through this collaboration, patients will be able to get free SORD testing by having a nurse come to their home or through their doctor’s office, and the patient perspective will be shared to help shape trials to come.

 A team led by Dr. Stephan Züchner at the University of Miami discovered SORD.
 Züchner’s team, including Drs.
 Andrea Cortese, Grace Zhai, Adriana Rebelo and many others, found that mutations in the SORD gene cause an axonal form of CMT that is recessive.
 The newly discovered type is caused by a mutated SORD (sorbitol dehydrogenase) gene that raises sorbitol levels so high they cause nerve damage.
 Researchers found that treating fruit flies with a type of drug called an aldose reductase inhibitor, reduced their high levels of sorbitol to near normal.
 It is estimated that at least 3,000 –4,000 people in the United States and 4,000 patients in Europe, have this type of CMT, making it the most common recessive form of the disease.